EGA-archive/refgenDetector/README.md

 ```

 ```
-usage: INFERRING THE REFERENCE GENOME USED TO ALIGN BAM OR CRAM FILE
-       [-h] -p PATH -t {BAM/CRAM,Headers} [-m] [-a]
+usage: INFERRING THE REFERENCE GENOME USED TO ALIGN BAM OR CRAM FILE [-h] -p PATH -t {BAM/CRAM,Headers} [-m] [-a]

 options:
   -h, --help            show this help message and exit -p PATH, --path PATH  Path to main txt.
-It will consist of the paths to the
+It will consist of paths to the files to be analyzed (one path per line).
-                        files to be analyzed (one path per line) -t {BAM/CRAM,Headers}, --type {BAM/CRAM,Headers}
+  -t {BAM/CRAM,Headers}, --type {BAM/CRAM,Headers}
                         All the files in the txt provided in --path must be BAM/CRAMs or headers in a txt.
-Choose -tdepending on the type of files you are going to analyze -m, --md5             [OPTIONAL] If you want to obtain the md5 of the contigs present in the header, add --md5 to your command.
-This will print the md5 values if the field M5 was present in your header -a, --assembly        [OPTIONAL] If you want to obtain the assembly declared in the header add --assembly to your command.
-This will print the assembly if the field AS was present in your header
+                        Choose -t depending on the type of files you are going to analyze.
+  -m, --md5             [OPTIONAL] If you want to obtain the md5 of the contigs present in the header, add --md5 to your command.
+                        This will print the md5 values if the field M5 was present in your header.
+  -a, --assembly        [OPTIONAL] If you want to obtain the assembly declared in the header add --assembly to your command.
+                        This will print the assembly if the field AS was present in your header.

 ```